tomyaacov/BPpyEvaluation/README.md

 python3 main.py dining_philosophers2 3 1 1
 ```

-The data in Table 3 concerning BPpy can be obtained by running scripts `scripts/bounded.sh` and `scripts/unbounded.sh`  (**this may take multiple days and may require additional resources**).
+The data in Table 3 concerning BPpy can be obtained by running scripts (**this may take multiple days and may require additional resources**):
+* `scripts/bounded.sh` - the script will create a csv file `run_all_bppy_bounded_output.csv` with the results of the time and memory of BPpy's bounded model checking.
+* `scripts/unbounded.sh` - the script will create a csv file `run_all_bppy_unbounded_output.csv` with the results of the time and memory of BPpy's unbounded model checking.

 ##### BPjs's Model Checker